- Diversity, Equity, and Inclusion

 - Any required Math course

-- Any course to be used as: a Technical Elective; or an elective in the External Specialization. *
+- Any course to be used as a Technical Elective or an External Specialization course. *

 Failure to meet any of these criteria could result in an academic warning or separation from the major.

 *Students in the major are required to retake any required CS or Math courses that result in a final grade below a C-.
-Elective courses that result in a final grade below a C- may not be used as Math, Technical, or Specialization electives, however, they may be used elsewhere if appropriate.
+Elective courses that result in a final grade below a C- may not be used as Math, Technical Electives, or External Specialization courses, however, they may be used to fulfill other requirements if allowed (such as your college's distribution requirements).

 Just affiliate/declare with both majors and get an advisor in each.